Submitted/In Review/In Revision

 Alexander, M., C. Rollinson, A. Dye, N. Pederson, D. Moore, and V. Trouet.
 Submitted.
 Differential climate responses exist among canopy strata in temperate forests of the eastern US.
 Ecology.

 Druckenbrod, D., D. Martin-Benito, D. Orwig, N. Pederson, B. Poulter, K. Renwick, and H.H.
 Shugart.
-Submitted.
+In review.
 Redefining temperate forest responses to climate and disturbance in the eastern United States: new insights at the mesoscale.
 Ecography, Forum article.

-Di Cosmo, N., A. E. Hessl, C. Leland, O. Byambasuren, H. Tian, B. Nachin, N. Pederson, L. Andreu Hayles, and E. R. Cook Submitted.
+Di Cosmo, N., A. E. Hessl, C. Leland, O. Byambasuren, H. Tian, B. Nachin, N. Pederson, L. Andreu Hayles, and E. R. Cook.
+In review.
 An Integrated Analysis of Climate and Socio-Economic Complexity in the Expansion and Collapse of the Uyghur Empire (744-840 CE).
 Proceedings of the National Academy of Science.

 Marlon, J.R., N. Pederson, C. Nolan, S. Goring, B. Shuman, R. Booth, P. J. Bartlein, M.A.
 Berke, M. Clifford, E. Cook, A. Dieffenbacher-Krall, A. Hessl, J.B.
 Hubeny, S.T.
 Jackson, J. Marsicek, J. McLachlan, C.J.
 Mock, D.J.P.
 Moore, J. Nichols, A. Robertson, K. Schaefer, V. Trouet, C. Umbanhowar, J.W.
 Williams, and Z. Yu.
 In review.
 Paleoclimate of the northeastern United States during the past 3000 years.
 Climate of the Past, Discussion paper.